Sarbeng/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents, including hidden files (starting with .).
-Use the long format.
+Display current directory in long format with user IDs and group IDs numerically and showing hidden files